Madrasapattinam: Plot

 Later, Amy falls ill while at her room and is rushed to the hospital.
-There she meets Parithi's friend, Kabir, in his deathbed.
+There she meets Parithi's friend Kabir in his deathbed.
 When she inquires about Parithi's whereabouts to Kabir in Tamil, Murali and his assistant get shocked.
 Kabir breathes his last, saying only the words "Durai Amma", following which he dies soon after.
-When Murali asks Amy about her knowledge in Tamil and why she did not speak it before, Amy blankly stares at the Cooum River.
-She narrates her younger days to the three of them.
+When Murali asks Amy about her knowledge in Tamil and why she did not speak it before, Amy blankly stares at the Cooum River and narrates her younger days to the three of them.

 Following a series of secret meetings between Parithi and Amy, love blossoms between them, and Parithi affectionately calls her "Durai Amma" (lady/female lord), a polite term of addressing British women.
-However, a major threat comes in the form of independence for India on 15 August 1947, which means that all British white officials and their families, including Amy, would have to leave India.
+However, a major threat comes in the form of independence for India on 15 August 1947, which means that all British officials and their families, including Amy, would have to leave India.
 On the eve of independence, all of India is celebrating.
-However, Amy and Parithi, determined to be together, run away and are hunted by an angry Ellis and his men.
-An Indian policeman helps the two of them by hiding them in a clock tower on top of the Madras Central Railway Station, but they are discovered by Ellis.
-After a fierce fight, Ellis is killed, Amy is injured in her head, and Parithi is badly wounded.
+However, Amy and Parithi, determined to be together, run away and are hunted by an angry Robert and his men.
+An Indian policeman helps the two of them by hiding them in a clock tower on top of the Madras Central Railway Station, but they are discovered by Robert.
+After a fierce fight, Robert is killed, Amy is injured in her head, and Parithi is badly wounded.
 Amy helps Parithi escape by casting him with a life-raft into the Cooum River, before she is captured and taken back to London.
 She had never known if Parithi survived or what his fate was.

 Back in the present day, Amy is urgently called back to London to have a life-saving operation.
-However, she is determined to find Parithi and by chance encounters a taxi driver who assumes that she would want to visit a charitable trust named Durai Ammal Foundation.
-The driver shows her around the foundation, which has organizations providing free housing for orphans and the elderly, medical care, and affordable education (all of which were promised to the dhobi children by the young Amy several years ago).
-She realizes that the Durai Ammal Foundation was established by Parithi and named after her.
+However, she is determined to find Parithi and by chance encounters a taxi driver who mentions Durai Ammal Foundation to her.
+She asks him to take her there and he does, assuming she would want to donate.
+The driver shows her around the foundation, which has organisations providing free housing for orphans and the elderly, medical care, and affordable education (all of which were promised to the dhobi children by the young Amy several years ago).
+She realises that the Durai Ammal Foundation was established by Parithi and named after her.

 Then, when Amy asks the driver what happened to Parithi, he leads her to his tomb and reveals that he died 12 years ago.
-She kneels before the tomb and claims the thali as her own.
-She declares "It's mine!" before quietly passing away on Parithi's tomb.
-Catherine mourns for her, and the taxi driver is dumbfounded to learn that the old woman was "Durai Amma" herself.
+She kneels before the tomb and claims the thali as her own, declaring that it is hers before quietly dying on Parithi's tomb.
+Catherine mourns for her, and the driver is dumbfounded to learn that the old woman was "Durai Amma" herself.
+The epilogue shows Parithi and Amy, as they were in their youth, in the afterlife.

-The epilogue shows Parithi and Amy (as they were in their younger days) in the afterlife, depicted as a 1940s-style Madrasapattinam.
-As the credits roll, a series of montage images are shown, illustrating the transformation of the early 20th century Madras into modern-day Chennai.